fabianlee/spring-micro-with-actuator/README.md

 #  Spring Boot REST microservice with OpenAPI docs and exported Prometheus metrics

-This is a small REST API built with the Spring Boot framework, to illustrate use of the OpenAPI standard ([Swagger](https://swagger.io/tools/swagger-ui/)) for documentation and interactive testing.
+This is a small REST API built with the Spring Boot framework, to illustrate the use of:

-Metrics are exposed in prometheus format from multiple endpoints to

- REST documentation and interactive test page provided using
+* OpenAPI standard ([Swagger](https://swagger.io/tools/swagger-ui/)) for documentation and interactive testing
+* Exposing metrics via Actuator for Prometheus consumption
+* Testing custom ServiceMonitor and Prometheus alerts coming from service

 ## Domain Model